title

 NONE label Black/white Parlophone label with silver print Type-3:

-This third label have two "EMI" marks, which are white with black print (reversed).
+This third label has two "EMI" marks, which are white with black print (reversed).

 The record company's name around the label changed from "Gramophone" to "EMI".